Banner

-This page describes some ideas and beliefs which are common to a number of different religions.
+This page describes some ideas, themes, and beliefs which are common to a number of different religions.
 Some beliefs have passed directly from one religion to another, but in many cases the same idea has arisen independently in different religions.

 Belief in reincarnation is found in a number of religions, including Hinduism, Buddhism, Jainism, Sikhism, Manichaeism, and Gnosticism.
 Adherents of some of these religions also believe that an individual can permanently escape the cycle of birth and rebirth by reaching a state of enlightenment or nirvana.
 In Tibetan Buddhism, the Dalai Lama is always the reincarnation of his predecessor.

 In Hinduism, a manifestation of a god in human or animal form is known as an Avatar.
-The most important of these Avatars are manifestations of the God Vishnu, and have appeared at critical points in history in order to save the world from an especially evil threat.
+The most important of these Avatars are manifestations of the God Vishnu, and have appeared at critical points in history in order to protect the world from an especially evil threat.
+See avatars for more about the history of these interventions.

 Founders of several major religions have been viewed as incarnations of a god.
-These include Zoroaster, the Buddha Gautama, and Jesus.
+These include Zoroaster, Jesus, and the Buddha Gautama.

-Sacred texts or scriptures are an important part of many religions.
-Many of these writings are thought to have come directly from a god or goddess, usually as some kind of revelation.
+Sacred Texts -- Sacred texts or scriptures are an important part of many religions.
+Many of these writings are thought to have come directly from a god or goddess, usually as some kind of miraculous revelation.
 Others are known to be compositions of an original founder of the religion, or early leaders or prophets, but are now considered to be divinely-inspired.

 The sacred writings of Hinduism include the Vedas and the Upanishads.
 The Hebrew Bible, the sacred text of Judaism, was created over a period of at least eight centuries, but no new books have been added in two thousand years.
-Most Christians also consider the Hebrew Bible to be a sacred text, but have added some additional books to it in the form of the New Testament.
-Followers of Islam believe that their sacred book, the Quran or Koran, are the words of Allah given to Mohammed through the voice of the angel Gabriel.
+Most Christians also consider the Hebrew Bible to be a sacred text, but have added some additional books to it in the form of the gospels and other books of the New Testament.
+Followers of Islam believe that their sacred book, the Quran (or Koran), are the words of Allah given to Mohammed through the voice of the angel Gabriel.

 Adherents of most religions consider it very important to preserve their sacred writings exactly in their original form.